Specialties / Services

 The diagnosis of a Neuroma is generally made by conducting a physical exam and taking a thorough history of the patient’s complaint.
 Some common conditions that can mimic the pain associated with Neuromas, are stress fractures of the metatarsals, inflammation of the tendons in the bottom of the toes, arthritis of the joint between the metatarsal bone and the toe, or nerve compression or nerve damage further up on the foot, ankle, knee, hip, or back.
 X-rays are sometimes taken when diagnosis is unclear, to rule out a possible stress fracture or arthritis.
 Because nerve tissue is not visible on an X-ray, this will not identify the neuroma.
 A skilled foot specialist will be able to feel the neuroma during his physical examination of the foot.
 Special studies such as MRI, CT Scan, and nerve conduction studies have little value in the diagnosis of a neuroma.
 Additionally, these studies can be very expensive and generally the results do not alter the specialist's treatment plan.
 If the foot specialist cannot feel the neuroma during the exam, and if the patient’s symptoms are not what is commonly seen, then nerve compression at another level should be suspected.
 In this instance, the ankle is often examined.

-Just below the anklebone on the inside of the ankle, a large nerve passes into the foot.
+Just below the anklebone on the inside of the ankle, a large nerve passes through and into the foot.
 At this level, the nerve can become inflamed.
 This condition is called Tarsal Tunnel Syndrome.
 Generally, there is no pain at this site of the inflamed nerve at the inside of the ankle.
 Pain may instead be experienced in the bottom of the foot or in the toes.
 This can be a difficult diagnosis to make in certain circumstances.
 Neuromas, however, occur more commonly than Tarsal Tunnel Syndrome.

 Do you require an appointment?